Recurring Events

 • For each update of the recurring event a separate record is created in the DB.

-• Particular occurrences refer to the parent event through the event_pid property.
+• Particular occurrences refer to the parent event through the recurring_event_id property.

-• Once you have edited an occurrence in the series, the event_length field for this update will store the time stamp of the date, when the occurrence should have happened if it wasn't edited, instead of the real event length.
-So if the occurrence has happened on July 27, 2019 at 15:00 and was moved to July 30, 2019 15:00, the time stamp would reflect the first date.
-The time stamp is measured in seconds from UNIX epoch.
+• Once you have edited an occurrence in the series, the original_start field for this update will store the Date, when the occurrence should have happened if it wasn't edited, instead of the real event length.
+So if the occurrence has happened on July 27, 2024 at 15:00 and was moved to July 30, 2024 15:00, the time stamp would reflect the first date.

 Server-side logic